byzhang23/TreeCorTreat/README.md

 For Windows users, Rtools is also required to be installed.
 Rtools can be downloaded here: https://cran.r-project.org/bin/windows/Rtools/history.html.
 Please find a compatible Rtools version and install with default options.
 For Rtools4, please follow the instructions provided in this website after installation is complete: https://cran.r-project.org/bin/windows/Rtools/.

+For mac users, if there is any problem with installation problem, please try download and install clang-8.0.0.pkg from the following URL: https://cloud.r-project.org/bin/macosx/tools/clang-8.0.0.pkg

 Users shall also install the following R packages before installing TreeCorTreat:

 * [Seurat v3](https://satijalab.org/seurat/index.html)